If you’re looking for strategies to help you boost your running stamina, you’ve come to the right place.

 The Golden Rule – Take it One Step At a Time

-1. The Run Walk Method
+The Run Walk Method

-Still need more run/walk guidelines?
+Need more run/walk guidelines?

-Then check these three in-depth posts:
+Check these in-depth posts:

 The safest way to increase mileage is to follow the 10 percent rule.